longturn/freeciv21/docs/Playing/faq.rst

 Freeciv is concentrating on single-player games for the most part.

 Besides Freeciv21 and legacy Freeciv, there are also communities playing a version running in the browser, commonly known as Freeciv Web.
-This version is less flexible and doesn't fulfill the needs of a diverse community like Longturn.
+This version is less flexible and does not fulfill the needs of a diverse community like Longturn.

 Where can I ask questions or send improvements?